AdaCore/spark2014/lrm/source/packages.rst

 #.
 A Depends aspect may appear in the ``aspect_specification``
    of a package specification but it must follow the Abstract State aspect if one is present.
 #.
-A Depends aspect of a package has extended visibility; it is
-   able to refer to *variables* declared in the visible part of the package.
-#.
 A Depends aspect of a package shall not allow the optional ``+``
    within a ``dependency_clause``.
 #.
 A Depends aspect of a package shall not allow a ``function_result``